 - 1. The system shall be removed from service when the Franklin Fueling Systems Clean Air Separator fails the leak decay test outlined in Exhibit 14. - 2.
-Unless there is maintenance or testing being conducted on the Franklin Fueling Systems Clean Air Separator, the system shall be removed from service when the four ball valves are not locked in the positions shown in Figure 2B-7 or 2B-7H for normal Clean Air Separator operation.
-Figure 2B-7 applies to vertical CAS installations and Figure 2B-7H applies to horizontal CAS installations.
+Unless there is maintenance or testing being conducted on the Franklin Fueling Systems Clean Air Separator, the system shall be removed from service when the four ball valves are not locked in the positions shown in Figure 2B-16 or 2B-16H for normal Clean Air Separator operation.
+Figure 2B-16 applies to vertical CAS installations and Figure 2B-16H applies to horizontal CAS installations.

-Veeder-Root PMC System Specifications
+Veeder-Root ISD System Specifications

-TLS Console & PMC Software Version Number
+TLS Console & ISD Software Version Number

-The TLS console shall be installed in a location that allows the RS232 port to be easily accessible, and if applicable, per district requirements, for use at anytime.
+The ISD audible alarm shall be installed at a location that is most likely to be occupied by the station attendant during normal station operation (e.g. cash register) to hear the alarm.
+The TLS console shall be installed in a location that allows the RS232 port to be easily accessible, and if applicable, per district requirements, for use at any time.
 A vacant RS232 serial port shall always be available to electronically download reports.